-The first section, Evolution of Geologic Investigations, traces the history of the project and explains how the various formations became objects of our investigation.
+The first section, Evolution of Geologic Investigations, traces the history of the project.
 In the following section, Research Approaches, we summarize some of the main elements of reservoir characterization and geological analysis that are incorporated into many of the reports developed in this project.
 This summary section could not be comprehensive without repeating the reports themselves, so it should be regarded as a broad overview of methods rather than a complete listing of topics.
-In the Synopsis of Research Results an outline is presented of the main findings of Bureau geologic research on the Travis Peak, Frontier, Canyon, and Cleveland Formations, as is a summary of results from the recently completed national survey of 24 low-
+In the section Review of Technology Transfer Success two measures of the dissemination and influence of this research on industry and the geological and engineering community at large are described.
+The final section, An Annotated Summary of Project Publications, is a list of the major topical reports and monographs, with brief summaries of their contents, and a list of other publications that stem directly from the project.